 We found 5 internists who accept Humana Premier near Statesboro, GA.

-Dr. Rani Reddy sees patients in Statesboro, GA.
-Her medical specialty is general internal medicine.
-Patients gave her an average rating of 3.5 stars out of 5.
-Dr. Reddy accepts Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.
+Dr. Rani Reddy specializes in general internal medicine.
+Dr. Reddy's average patient rating is 3.5 stars out of 5.
+She accepts Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.

 Dr. Maria Moogerfeld is a Statesboro, GA physician who specializes in general internal medicine.
-She accepts Humana HMO, Humana Bronze, and Humana Catastrophic, in addition to other insurance carriers.
+She is in-network for Humana HMO, Humana Bronze, and Humana Catastrophic, in addition to other insurance carriers.